Saturday, 29 October 2016

 Little fears that you keep inside”

 Vance Joy is Australian indie folk pop musician James Keogh.
 His debut album Dream Your Life Away (2014) was an immediate success topping the charts in Australian and making it into the top ten in many other countries.
 Vance Joy sounds like Mumford & Sons, Ed Sheeran and Boy & Bear.
 Some of his influences are Paul Kelly, The Pogues and The Whitlams.
 The second single off Dream Your Life Away was the hugely successful single Riptide (2013).
 The tune made it to number one on the U.S alternative charts, top 10 in the U.K and became the longest charting single in Australian history.
 Riptide has sold a million copies worldwide and has 140 million YouTube plays.
-It's an intimate, acoustic song and catchy as fuck.
+It's an intimate, acoustic song and catchy as chlamydia.

 “I was scared of dentists and the dark,